-Now that you have time to slow down and think in cold January, here’s a little Ataulfo Marketing 101 to help the process.
+Here is a little Ataulfo Marketing 101 to help the process.

+April onward will be the time for larger volume and lower dollar promotions.
 Save the date- April 20th – for this seasons Marketing Webinar.
 We will help you map our your marketing plans for the busy spring & summer season!

 How about a Mango Seminar for your staff to get motivation and excitement pumping?
 We have that too!
 (Email me…. firstname.lastname@example.org)